Average Payment Plan

 Formerly called a local electric utility or a Transmission and Distribution Utility, this company is responsible for delivering electricity to your area, reading your meter, and maintaining the poles and wires.

 Many plans require you to use a minimum amount of electricity each month.
-If you use less than the minimum amount, you will automatically be charged a fee, sometimes called a "base charge" or "minimum usage charge."
+If you use less than the minimum amount, you will automatically be charged a fee, sometimes called a "minimum usage charge."
 This fee may or may not be listed separately on your monthly bill, so it is important to check the electricity facts label for your plan.
 Not all companies charge this fee or require you to use a minimum amount each month.
 Some companies offer credits or waivers of other fees for using a certain amount of electricity.
 Our shopping tool allows you to see if a company requires a minimum electricity usage and if there is an associated fee or credit.

 Municipally Owned Utility ("Muni")